harshbhosale01/SpinalWorkshop/src/main/scala/workshop/apb3decoder/spec.md

 ## Introduction
-The goal of this lab is to pratice with non trivial component parametrization
+The goal of this lab is to practice with non trivial component parametrization

 The component to implement is a fully asynchronous APB3 bus decoder,